Frequently Asked Questions (FAQ)

 What sets your company apart from the rest?

-Florida Document Specialists is Florida’s premier online notary service provider and is quickly gaining market-share across the United States.
+Florida Document Specialists is Florida’s premier online notary service provider and is quickly gaining loyal customers around the world.
 We are a Florida corporation, and all of our online notaries are are certified by the Florida Department of State to conduct remote online notarizations.
 We are accredited, A+ rated, and 5-star reviewed by the Central Florida Better Business Bureau (BBB).
 We contract with the best remote online notarization (RON) technology providers, DocVerify and Secured Signing.
 What this means to you is that we have RON capabilities at our disposal that exceed that of our competitors, i.e. conferencing multiple signers and witnesses into a single, seamless video session.
 Our company and each of our notaries is bonded and insured.
 Unlike other virtual notary services, we are accessible and provide free telephone support.
 You can actually talk, text, or email to your online notary.
 Read more about our value added services.

-An online notary “call center” operation is a company that puts up a website and recruits notaries from around the country en masse to notarize for them.
+An online notary “call center” operation is a company that puts up a website and recruits notaries from around the country, en masse, to subcontract for them.
 Since the company itself is just the “middleman”, the focus is on volume and not quality.
 These call center notaries are spread across multiple states and operate under various state laws.
 Who you are matched with is pot luck.
 Companies that follow this business model typically lure customers with a low price only to “match” them with inexperienced subcontractors.
 These subcontract online notaries are rarely vetted, and many produce unsatisfactory work.
-It may be challenging if you ever need to speak with the notary that you were matched with.
+It may be challenging if you ever need to speak with your online notary.
 These call-centers usually don’t have a published phone number.

 What are the minimum system requirements to use remote online notarization (RON)?